Clipper card: Renamed to Clipper

+After the system was renamed to Clipper in 2010, adoption continued slowly: only 7 agencies were fully operational with Clipper by January 2012, 8 in January 2013, 13 by March 2015, finally reaching 20 agencies by March 2016.
+As of October 2022, the card can be used on 24 agencies, unlocking bike shares, and validating BART parking.

 In December 2020, BART announced that it had converted all of its ticket machines to Clipper-only, discontinuing the sale of paper magstripe tickets that had been used since the system's inception in the 1970s.
-Existing paper tickets remain valid and add-fare machines inside the paid area of each station can be used to add fare to paper tickets if they have insufficient fare remaining to exit at the station in question.
+Until November 30, 2023, existing paper tickets remained valid and add-fare machines inside the paid area of each station could be used to add fare to paper tickets if they had insufficient fare remaining to exit at the station in question.